AaronYong179/TkinterAnnotatorCanvas/README.md

 ### Requirements
 ---
-* Python 3.6 and above
+* Python 3.6 and above (or just delete the f-strings and it should work on Python3.x I think)
 * [tkinter](https://docs.python.org/3/library/tkinter.html)

 ### Importing